douglasrizzo/catsim/README.rst

 `catsim` depends on the latest versions of NumPy, SciPy, Matplotlib and scikit-learn, which are automatically installed from `pip`.

-To run the tests, you'll need `nose`.
+To run the tests, you'll need to install the testing requirements `pip install catsim[testing]`.

 To generate the documentation, Sphinx and its dependencies are needed.